jumiverse/jumiverse.github.io/preview/2023-02-05-future-skills.md

 ---
 layout: post
 title: Mia learns...about future skills
-summary: future skills to succeed in a fast moving world
+summary: which skills will we need to succeed in a fast moving world?
 lang: en
 tags: jumlearn
 ---